jonlpersson/ed-latimore/site/_posts/2020-02-28-learn-how-to-be-a-better-person-in-10-steps.md

 [The best way to live better is to find goals that motivate you](/how-to-get-motivated/), processes that don't require moral or ethical sacrifice, and an overarching purpose to guide everything that you do.

-### 5) Sort your priorities
+## 5) Sort your priorities

 This sounds counter-intuitive, but you will always have problems if you believe that money is the most important thing.

-There are 4 priorities in life: money, time, health and reputation.
+There are 4 priorities in life: money, time, health, and reputation.
 These 4 things are responsible for all of the opportunities (business, familial, platonic, or romantic) that you get with other people.

 Most people put money first.
 What they put last reveals their character.